Olena-Muliarchuk/nestjs-mastery-roadmap/README.md

 ## 🗺 Roadmap & Progress

-I'm following a strict "Zero to Hero" roadmap based on official NestJS documentation and enterprise standards.
+This repository implements **Blocks 1–6** of a "Zero to Hero" NestJS mastery roadmap - covering all monolithic foundations from basic architecture to E2E testing.

 ### 🟢 Block 1: Foundations